kozawa-juliana/InteractiveGamesProgram3in1/README.md

 * C, C SDL Library, Linux

 Description:
-* Game Program with 3 interactive Table-Top Games: Connect 4, Reversi and Tic Tac Toe.
+* Game program with three interactive Table-Top Games: Connect 4, Reversi and Tic Tac Toe.
-* Written in C.
+* Developed using C with SDL library.
-* Implemented AI using decision-making Minimax Algorithm.
+* Implemented AI using decision-making Minimax algorithm.
 * Created GUI using C SDL library for displaying of menus and game progress to users.
-* Interactive Games Program with a Graphical User Interface (GUI) and AI game engine.